More stories

 England

-England will continue to take the knee during Euro 2020, as they have been since the murder of George Floyd last year.
+England have continued to take the knee during Euro 2020, as they’ve been doing since the murder of George Floyd last year.

 The team have stated that they believe the gesture is not a political one and designed simply to show support for racial equality.